Followers

 The End

 Nightfall found the surviving defenders exhausted, cold, and out of ammunition.
 But not out of options.
-The new commander of the fort, Major Simeon Thayer decided to evacuate the now indefensible Mifflin.
-Under the cover of darkness. the garrison rowed their way with muffled oars to Fort Mercer.
-Forty men volunteered to stay on and set fire to what was left.
-Their work done, around midnight, they too crossed the Delaware to the safety of New Jersey.
-But Thayer decided on one last act of resistance.
-So as the last of Mifflin's valiant defenders rowed to safety they would see it ablaze - but they would see the flag still flying in a final gesture of defiance.
+The new commander of the fort, Major Simeon Thayer, decided to evacuate the now indefensible Mifflin under the cover of darkness.
+The garrison rowed their way with muffled oars to Fort Mercer.
+Forty men volunteered to stay behind and set fire to what was left.

 The unusual-looking flag that flew over Fort Mifflin during

-the long siege and in a final act of defiance
+the long siege, and in a final act of defiance

 The Result